syxiaa/ball-k-means/README.md

 #### Parameters:

-* isRing: int type, switch the ring version and the no ring version of the algorithm.
-'1' means the current algorithm is a ring version, and others mean the current algorithm is no ring version.
+* isRing: int type, switch the ring version and the no ring version of the algorithm. "true" means the current algorithm is a ring version, and others mean the current algorithm is no ring version.

+* detail: bool type, "true" means output detailed information (including k value, distance calculation times, time, etc.), "false" means no detailed information is output.
+The default is false.

 ### Step 2: call "fit" function

 #### Parameters:

-* s1: absolute path of th csv file of clustering data.
+* dataset: absolute path of th csv file of clustering data.

-* s2: absolute path of th csv file of initial center point data.
+* centroids: absolute path of th csv file of initial center point data.

-* detail: bool type variable, "true" means output detailed information (including k value, distance calculation times, time, etc.), "false" means no detailed information is output.
-The default is false.

 #### Output:

-* m: labels of clustering data in numpy matrix format.
+* labels: labels of clustering data in numpy matrix format.

 # Doesn't work?